-I’ve been looking for an excuse to do business in the The New York Times HQ on 8th Avenue in Manhattan.
+I’ve been looking for an excuse to do business in the The New York Times HQ on 8th Avenue in Manhattan for some time.
 With the TimesOpen Hack Day yesterday, I finally had a reason to enter the paper of record’s skyscraper and, who knows, perhaps gain a glimpse of David Pogue and other Times tech journalists.
 David wasn’t at this hack event, but I did meet and talk to a few hackers who were spending the afternoon coding for modest prizes and, even better, a writeup in the Times Open Blog.

 It was enough of an incentive to get coders all the way from Connecticut and even a few employed at rival newspapers to gather on the 15th floor of 620 8th Avenue.
 With Times greats staring down from various plaques, I could have sworn I saw Russell Baker’s eyebrow arch amidst the chatter about Echo Nest and CartoDB APIs.